json-schema-org/website/pages/learn/getting-started-step-by-step/getting-started-step-by-step.md

 ![How JSON Schema works](https://json-schema.org/img/json_schema.svg)

-To try it yourself, please visit [Tools](https://json-schema.org/tools#validators) and select the validator that better suit your needs, our use the editors available below to explore the different Schemas and Instances and see the different validation results.
+To try it yourself, please visit [Tools](https://json-schema.org/tools#validators) and select the validator that better suit your needs, or use the editors available below to explore the different Schemas and Instances and see the different validation results.